|God's guidance isn't always easy to understand|

 see there is real purpose in life and the world isn't just a big

 accident - but sometimes we focus so much on the joy and wonder that we

 are blinded by it and don't move onward from our first baby steps with Christ.

 God wants us to rejoice in Him, certainly... we should, especially when

-we are downtrodden, but if we only focus on the euphoria of life with God, it makes us vulnerable to being manipulated by false guidance and we can actually become blind to the fullness of God's character and Kingdom.
+we are downtrodden, but if we only focus on the euphoria of life with God, it makes us vulnerable to being manipulated by false teaching and we can actually become blind to the fullness of God's character and kingdom.
 There is much more that God wants us to

 understand then just to have zeal for Him.
 The enemy will use our passion for God to mislead and even usurp our relationships with Him, as I have found the church has fallen to through the imposters and false christs I mentioned.

 We need to balance our love for Him with the knowledge of how spiritual things work, such as how God's laws and commands continue to affect us today.
 They actually define His kingdom.
 In

 fact, they run the whole universe.
 People have developed the notion of

 karma because they see a cause and effect from good and bad behavior,